siy/CafeBabe/README.md

  - Readable code suitable for long term development and maintenance
  - Support for FP (Functional Programming) and OOP (Object-Oriented Programming)
  - Simple regular syntax, expressive and consistent
- - Suitable for both, low level and high level code without need to use other language
+ - Suitable for low level and for high level code without need to use other language
  - Extensible with built-in tools
  - Fast yet safe memory management
  - Resource consumption dictated by application, not platform/VM application is running on